Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 January is upon us once again, which means everyone is starting on those New Years Resolutions.
 Did you know that the second most popular New Years resolution in the UK this year is to exercise more, falling only behind eating better?

-May has arrived, which means summer is just around the corner!
-So who else is unpacking their summer wardrobe and seriously regretting not sticking to their New Years resolutions?
-Suddenly you regret demolishing all of those Easter eggs last month, or skipping the gym last night to go to the pub with your colleagues instead.
 Living in London it can sometimes feel difficult to get the right amount of exercise, whether it’s down to not having the time or the right resources.
-For me a significant barrier to staying fit in London is the extortionate gym membership fees – seriously, who pays £150 a month!?.
+For me, a significant barrier to staying fit in London is the extortionate gym membership fees – seriously, who pays £150 a month!?

-So to help others in this situation I’ve put together a list of 5 other ways to get fit in London…
+So to help others in this situation I’ve put together a list of 5 cheaper ways to get fit in London this year…

 1. Ditch the Public Transport and Walk!